Mathématique: Chapter 6

 “Try me.”

-“This is not even remotely complicated.”
+“This isn’t remotely complicated.”

 “Yes yes.
 The right hand passage is Route A, and the left hand passage is Route B. If you start down Route A and you don’t turn around, you return to the entrance via Route B, and vice versa.
 If, however, you were to enter the loop via Route A and turn around, retracing your steps, you would then return to the entrance via Route A.”